Ooh la la.

-A classic French onion soup recipe is not hard.
+A classic French onion soup is not hard.
 Nor are many ingredients involved.
-The main elements are time, and the quality of ingredients.
+The main elements are 1) time, and 2) the quality of ingredients.

-Today, the soup is considered a good hangover cure in France.
+Today, the soup is considered a good hangover cure in France, and is beloved not only in France, but worldwide.

 The magic of French onion soup lies in the true caramelization of the onions.
 That’s caramelization, mind you.
 Not browning.
-There is a difference.
+There is a difference between caramelization and browning.

 Browning is a protein reaction.
 Here, it would mean letting the onions sear on the pot bottom, gaining color that way through a Maillard reaction.